Jason2Brownlee/AuthoritySite/README.md

 I have added links to all books on Amazon.

-If you purchase a book from amazon using my links, thank you, it supports this work.
+If you purchase a book from Amazon using my links, thank you kindly.
 As an Amazon Associate I earn from qualifying purchases.

 ### Email me